-The Italian National Committee of the World Energy Council (WEC Italy) is a non-profit multi-energy association based in Rome, set up under the patronage of the Ministry of Foreign Affairs and the former Ministry of Industry, Trade and Crafts in 1988.
-WEC Italy's members’ network brings together industry, institutions and universities and represents the different levels of all energy sources.
-Due to these characteristics, the Association has taken on a role of “super partes” in the Italian energy sector.
-WEC Italy promotes the World Energy Council’s mission and objectives and participates in its Global Studies Programme.
-It is also active in publishing the results of these studies in Italy.
-The Association also participates in furthering the national energy debate, mainly organizing conferences and workshops on key energy issues and acts to provide reliable and up-to-date information at all levels, not only for people working within the sector.
+The Italian Member Committee of the World Energy Council is a non-profit multi-energy association based in Rome, set up under the patronage of the Ministry of Foreign Affairs and the former Ministry of Industry, Trade and Crafts in 1988.
+The members’ network brings together industry, institutions and universities and represents the different levels of all energy sources.
+Due to these characteristics, the Committee has taken on a role of “super partes” in the Italian energy sector.
+The Italian Member Committee promotes the World Energy Council’s mission and objectives and participates in its Global Studies Programme and is active in publishing the results of these studies in Italy.
+The Committee also participates in furthering the national energy debate, mainly organizing conferences and workshops on key energy issues and acts to provide reliable and up-to-date information at all levels, not only for people working within the sector.

 Energy in Italy

 Comparing 2019 and 2020 results, Energy Geopolitics lead the uncertainties section for Italy’s energy leaders, with main concerns revolving around EU Cohesion, US Policy and China, together with Sustainable Cities evolution.
 Meanwhile, digitalisation and technology issues move completely into the Action Priorities section, led by Energy Efficiency, Renewable Energies and Market Design.

 US Policy continues to represent a very significant Critical Uncertainty.
 Developments on tariffs and international trade dynamics have added a higher degree of uncertainty.
 The most relevant energy issue in the relationship with the US involves natural gas.
 The US is negotiating LNG supply agreements with a number of European countries, including Italy, which can help to lessen dependence on a single supplier.
 Domestic US policy on export licences is being monitored closely to assess the expected growth of export volumes.